hyranity/tripwire/README.md

 ## Why is it developed?
 To make the world a better place.
 And make traveling a less of a pain in the ass.

+## Can I join in the development?
+Currently it's a college assignment.
+Depending on our mood, this may or may not be published in the real world.